Hirlam/SystemWW/README.md

 ```@mf harmonie start ........```

-In a comment to the commit that contains the code that he/she want to run on one of our HPCs
+In a comment to the commit that contains the code that he/she want to run on one of our HPCs.

+Note the [self hosted runners](https://github.com/Hirlam/Harmonie/settings/actions/add-new-runner) require GLIBC 2.14 so at ECMWF we have to wait until after the move to bologna.
+Perhaps someone with access TEMS can give it a try

 </p></details>